opensearch-project/project-website/_posts/2023-02-14-whatsnew-reporting-cli.markdown

 ### What is the Reporting CLI?

-Reporting CLI is a package you can install separately from the Reporting plugin that allows you to specify an OpenSearch Dashboards Discover URL and generate a report in PDF, PNG, or CSV format.
+Reporting CLI is a package you can install separately from the Reporting plugin that allows you to specify an OpenSearch Dashboards **Discover** URL and generate a report in PDF or PNG format.
 You can download reports you generate locally or send reports programmatically to downstream messaging systems.
+You can also leverage the capabilities of the Reporting CLI to email CSV reports, but that requires the Reporting plugin.

 ### What can you do with the Reporting CLI?